blixxurd/sewer/readme.md

 It's basically a personal data lake that you can CRUD on.
 Sewage.
 Get it?
 Funny stuff.

 ## Dev Setup
 * Make sure Mongo is running.
-(Dev app listens on mongodb://localhost:27017/sewage)
+* Edit files in `/config` to add your api_key and mongo URL.
+  * Production uses environment vars.
 * `npm install`
 * `npm run start:dev`
 * App should accept connections on port 3000.

 ## Adding / Modifying Data
+* Any request used to modify or create data will need to be accompanied by an `api_key` in your request header that matches the one in your config.
 * Any set of data can be added through a POST request to `/api/:setName`
   * :setName can be whatever you choose.
 This allows you to add as many data sets as you want.
   * The ID of the new content will be returned.